realtaonline/PubNote/CONTRIBUTING.md

 Meanwhile, your input is most welcome.
 By participating in this project you agree to abide by the terms of the [Contributor Code of Conduct][code-of-conduct].

+If you’re not a developer but have suggestions about wording, documentation, or usability, feel free to [open a new issue](https://github.com/realtaonline/PubNote/issues/new) — those contributions are just as valued.

 ## Issues and PRs

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.